zicongmei/ai-story/fullText1/README.md

 If `--chapters` is not provided, a random number between 20-40 will be used.

 *   **Chapter Count Extraction:** After generating and saving the abstract, the program performs an additional API call to Gemini to extract and display *only* the total number of chapters identified within the abstract.
 This provides a clean, numeric output for the chapter count before proceeding to full story generation.
-*   **Token Logging:** Input and output token counts for each Gemini API call (abstract generation and chapter count extraction) are logged to the console.
+*   **Token & Cost Logging:** Input and output token counts for each Gemini API call (abstract generation and chapter count extraction), along with their estimated costs, are logged to the console.
+The total accumulated cost for the abstract generation process is also displayed.

 #### All Options for Abstract Subcommand